How Much Caffeine Should You Have In A Day?

 Giving up caffeine abruptly is not advised – instead, it’s best to gradually reduce your daily caffeine intake over time.

-You can try drinking one less cup of tea a day to slowly reduce your intake.
+You can try drinking one less cup of tea or coffee a day to slowly reduce your intake.
 Alternatively, you can stop drinking caffeine during the later hours of the day.
 If you usually have a late afternoon coffee to see you through the last portion of the day, try gradually working up to cutting out caffeine an hour earlier each day.

 3. Regularly drink water